-If that’s you, join us for a 90-minute short course on the framework and skill sets we use to move our cases through the courts and avoid the traps lawyers set for us.
+If that’s you, join us for a 5-day short course on the framework and skill sets we use to move our cases through the courts and avoid the traps lawyers set for us.

-We’ve distilled the entire process of litigation down to an hour and change of in-depth instruction, packed with real-life examples of both failure and success, delivered in short videos over five days.
+We’ve distilled the entire process of litigation down to about 90 minutes of in-depth instruction, packed with real-life examples of both failure and success, delivered in short videos over five days.

-Here’s what recent workshop participant CE Drake had to say:
+Here’s what recent course participant CE Drake had to say: